omkarcloud/google-maps-reviews-scraper/advanced.md

 ### ❓ Do I Need Proxies?

 No, proxies are not necessary.
-The scraper can efficiently process hundreds of thousands of leads without them.
+The scraper can easily get data without them.

 ### ❓ What is the Difference Between your google-maps-scraper and google-maps-reviews-scraper?